 I have two favorite places: my living room and Colonial Williamsburg.
-One of them looks a lot better at Christmastime (well, okay, all the time), so last weekend I travelled a couple of hours south to see Virginia’s second capital in all its Christmas splendor.
+One of them looks a lot better at Christmastime (well, okay, all the time), so last weekend my companion and I travelled a couple of hours south to see Virginia‘s second capital in all its Christmas splendor.

-Only materials that were indigenous or imported to Virginia in the 18th century may be used in the decorations, which in many cases are more creative than their 21st-century counterparts, as an alligator-head wreath above the blacksmith shop demonstrates.
+Only materials that were indigenous or imported to Virginia in the 18th century may be used in the decorations, which in many cases are more creative than their 21st-century counterparts, as an alligator-head wreath above the blacksmith shop shows.

 Naturally, the so-called Williamsburg style, which incorporates real fruit in Christmas displays, is popular.

 A wreath on the courthouse incorporates pomegranates and holly berries.

 Artichokes make this a fairly expensive window treatment.